G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 a result of an increase in business and to expand the work-space.
 Continued expansion led to

-The word ‘triple’ was in reference to the fact that you could race 3 cars on each track and also
+The word ‘triple’ was in reference to the fact that 3 cars could race on each track and also

 change lanes.
 152 series was somewhat smaller in scale but still the